(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 However, being one of the earliest

-places the British colonialists settled and had a very long stay, the Hindi
+places the British colonialists settled and had a very extended stay, the Hindi

 language has what is seen by many as its antithesis, and this is the English